jhayes/jhayes.github.io/content/posts/hugo-org.md

 4. Use of the command C-c, C-e, H, H.
     -   This invokes ox-hugo that will generate the markdown file.
 5. Go to a terminal and invoke 'hugo server -D' from the home directory.
-6. Marvel at the results at 'https://localhost:1313'.
+6. Marvel at the results located at 'https://localhost:1313'.

 ## Adding Images {#adding-images}